Ausoni-Bokstedt duality for topological Hochschild homology: Gorenstein ascent

 \begin{proof} Using the spectral sequence of Lemma \ref{lem:connSS} or Lemma \ref{lem:coconnSS} as appropriate we see that if $x\in \pi_*(Q)$ survives to the $r$th page then $d_r(x^p)=0$, so that $x^p$ survives to the $(r+1)$st page.
 If $\pi_*(S)$ is in a finite range of degrees, the spectral sequence collapses at the $N$th stage for some $N$ and the $p^{N-1}$th powers of all elements survive, and therefore lie in the image of $\pi_*(R)\lra \pi_*(Q)$ so that the cofibration is \pifinite . \end{proof}

 We may now apply Proposition \ref{prop:GorascentNoeth} to give a useful characteristic $p$ Gorenstein ascent theorem.

-\begin{cor} Consider a cofibre sequence $S\lra R\lra Q$ of $k$-algebras.
+\begin{cor} Consider a cofibre sequence $S\lra R\lra Q$ of $k$-algebras as in Lemma \ref{lem:charppifinite}.
 Suppose that $\pi_*(S)$ Noetherian and either connected or simply coconnected and $k$ is a field of of characteristic $p>0$.
 If $\pi_*(R)$ and $\pi_*(\Hom_S(k,S))$ are finitely generated $\pi_*(S)$-modules, and $\pi_*(S)$ is concentrated in a finite range of degrees then

 and Gorenstein ascent holds for the cofibre sequence. \end{cor}